 The Immune Tolerance Network (ITN) is a collaborative network for clinical research, funded by the National Institute of Allergy and Infectious Diseases, part of the National Institutes of Health.
 Our mission is to accelerate the clinical development of immune tolerance therapies.

 Immune tolerance therapies reprogram the immune system so that disease-causing immune responses are stopped while maintaining the immune system’s ability to combat pathogen infection.
-The ITN develops and conducts clinical trials and mechanistic studies of specialized immune tolerance therapies in the following areas:
+The ITN develops and conducts clinical trials, each supported by mechanistic studies, of specialized immune tolerance therapies in the following areas: